Federico77z/aScan/README.md

 FDR		False Discovery Rate associated to PV.

-Genes are sorted by ascending PV.
-Only genes/transcripts overlapping at least one heterozygous substitution in the VCF are reported.
+Genes are sorted by ascending p-value.
+Only genes/transcripts overlapping at least one heterozygous substitution are reported in the output.